4D: increase the immersion

 This is where we get into the real bread and butter of 4D experiences – where VR is enhanced by what you can touch or feel.
 This could be anything from a physical prop to temperature to a sensation such as wind or rain.
 The idea for this extra sensory element is to match what you’re seeing and hearing in the virtual world with what you can feel too – creating a much stronger sense of immersion.

-For example, we recently worked on a project for Mazda that created a 4D test drive experience of the Mazda MX-5 RF.
+For example, we recently helped out on a project for Lively Agency that created a 4D test drive experience of the Mazda MX-5 RF.
 Users sat in a real car and put on a headset for a virtual drive that took them from Iceland to the South of France.
-To make it 4D, we placed rumble speakers under the car seats to give the impression of engine vibration, played the soundtrack through the in-car sound system and installed a 5:1 surround sound system to give spatial audio – for example, passing trees or wind noise.
+To make it 4D, rumble speakers were placed under the car seats to give the impression of engine vibration, the soundtrack was played through the in-car sound system and a 5:1 surround sound system was installed to give spatial audio – for example, passing trees or wind noise.
 This was all enhanced by a system of fans and heat bulbs arranged around the car to recreate the feeling of roof-down driving.
 In Iceland, there was a cool wind blowing; in the South of France the heat bulbs made it feel like the sun was beating down on the driver.
 Combined, the experience became immediately and believably immersive – increasing the impact by a considerable margin.

 This is just one way to enhance a virtual experience using touch.
 Another way would be to map physical props to the virtual world, allowing users to pick up or touch something to drive the realism.
 This applies to hand controllers too – if you’re playing a shooter game and you have a gun replica for a hand controller, straight away the VR becomes significantly more lifelike.